 Do you know batik?
-Yeah it is Indonesia’s traditional fabric, made in a very traditional way, if batik sewn into clothe then it will also become an awesome clothe that is usually wear during the formal event like wedding or any other formal meetings.
+Yeah it is Indonesia’s traditional fabric, made in a very traditional way, if batik is sewn into clothing then it will also become awesome clothing that is usually worn during the formal event like a wedding or any other formal meetings.
 This museum is located in Jl.
 Slamet Riadi 261, they have a lot of kinds of batik from all over Indonesia.
-Not just from Indonesia, they also have collection of batik from Holland and China, of course the motifs are not like the common motifs of batik that are made by Indonesian.
-If you want to buy original batik clothes, this is the right place for you grab yours.
-Well what’s amazing is, you can also learn how to make batik in a traditional way.
-I didn’t try that because it’s so hard and require concentration to make it.
+Not just from Indonesia, they also have a collection of batik from Holland and China, of course, the motifs are not like the common motifs of batik that are made by Indonesian.
+If you want to buy original batik clothes, this is the right place for you to grab yours.
+Well, what’s amazing is, you can also learn how to make batik in a traditional way.
+I didn’t try that because it’s so hard and requires concentration to make it.
 I hate hard and complicated stuff, so that’s why, but I do really love wearing batik for sure.

-On the next day,we went to Musium Keris Nusantara or Keris Nusantara Museum to see the most famous Indonesia Traditional Weapon called Keris.
+On the next day, we went to Musium Keris Nusantara or Keris Nusantara Museum to see the most famous Indonesia Traditional Weapon called Keris.
 This museum was officially opened by The President of The Republic of Indonesia, Mr. President Jokowidodo on August 9, 2017.
-In this museum they have more than 400 keris and some traditional weapons from several places in Indonesia.
-There was also a signage near the front desk that explain about weapons which were used by the crusades army in the past time during the dark age in Europe or middle age in middle east and weapons that were used by the Asian kingdoms like China and Mongol Empire.
+In this museum, they have more than 400 keris and some traditional weapons from several places in Indonesia.
+There was also signage near the front desk that explains about weapons which were used by the crusades army in the past time during the dark age in Europe or middle age in the middle east and weapons that were used by the Asian kingdoms like China and Mongol Empire.

-I thought there would not be a guide to guide us,but I was wrong, because actually every visitors who come here will have a guide.
+I thought there would not be a guide to guide us, but I was wrong because actually every visitors who come here will have a guide.
 Wew what a good service!!!
-The guide was so professional, like he knew everything about Keris, we were taught how to use and hold Keris correctly, one fun fact that I learned from him was, actually Keris was not often used to kill people, because usually Keris was used only to finish opponents in the end of the war or to protect the holder if he got threatened by the enemy.
+The guide was so professional like he knew everything about Keris, we were taught how to use and hold Keris correctly, one fun fact that I learned from him was, actually Keris was not often used to kill people, because usually Keris was used only to finish opponents at the end of the war or to protect the holder if he got threatened by the enemy.
 One last amazing fact, the people in the past time believed that if Keris was used to kill people and it was already covered with blood then Keris will be cursed and no longer blessed with good power from their ancestors.

-You won’t see such a beautiful tea house like this in Bali, we don’t even have tea gardens over there, but if you go to Solo, you will find a lot of tea gardens lined up together up on the hills side.
+You won’t see such a beautiful tea house like this in Bali, we don’t even have tea gardens over there, but if you go to Solo, you will find a lot of tea gardens lined up together upon the side of the hill.
 Ndoro Dongker Tea House is located in Jenawi,Karanganya, just one a half hours drive from Solo.
-Karanganyar is located on the highland so that’s why if you come to this region you will feel different atmosphere, it is way greener and the air is so fresh.
-This tea house has become a favorite place for tourists and local people to hang around, usually during holiday this region will be crowded, because people from cities nearby will come here to relax and escape from the hustle bustle.
-At Ndoro Dongker you can try the famous White and Black Tea, you can also go to the tea gardens and take some good shots right over there to feed your instagram,uwehehe.
-I recommend you not to come to this place during holiday, It will be better if you come here during the weekdays.
+Karanganyar is located in the highland so that’s why if you come to this region you will feel a different atmosphere, it is way greener and the air is so fresh.
+This tea house has become a favorite place for tourists and local people to hang around, usually during holidays this region will be crowded, because people from cities nearby will come here to relax and escape from the hustle-bustle.
+At Ndoro Dongker you can try the famous White and Black Tea, you can also go to the tea gardens and take some good shots right over there to feed your Instagram,uwehehe.
+I recommend you not to come to this place during the holiday, It will be better if you come here during the weekdays.
 You know the reason why.

 After having lunch and tried the white and black tea, we continued our journey to Candi Cetho or Cetho Temple.
 The location of this temple is not so far from the tea house, along the way you can also enjoy the beauty of the tea gardens.
 It took about 30 minutes to get me here, and when we arrived, the view from the bottom of the temple surprised me, yap the atmosphere just like in Bali, my home, because the structure and shape of the temple are just like the temples in Bali, but we have more detailed carving stuff for the buildings.

-Cetho Temple was built in the end of the 15th centuries, it was the period of the end of the Majapahit Kingdom’s glory.
-Just for your information, the kingdom was the biggest Hindu Kingdom in South East Asia and It was ended by the internal conflicts between the successors of the Empire and also the influences of Islam that were brought by the traders from Middle East and the Invasion of Demak Sultanate.
+Cetho Temple was built at the end of the 15th century, it was the period of the end of the Majapahit Kingdom’s glory.
+Just for your information, the kingdom was the biggest Hindu Kingdom in South East Asia and It was ended by the internal conflicts between the successors of the Empire and also the influences of Islam that were brought by the traders from the Middle East and the Invasion of Demak Sultanate.
 Since the temple is still used for praying, we should wear Sarung to come in, just like any other sacred places in Bali.
-We are not allowed to shoot video from camera or drone if we don’t have the permission from local authority.
-How do we get the permission then?
-Well, the guide told me that we need to send a letter to the local tourism office a week before we go to the temple, and after that they will call you and give you the permission letter.
+We are not allowed to shoot video from camera or drone if we don’t have permission from the local authorities.
+How do we get permission then?
+Well, the guide told me that we need to send a letter to the local tourism office a week before we go to the temple, and after that, they will call you and give you the permission letter.

 During the trip, I Stayed at Swiss-Bellinn Saripetojo,Solo.
 My recent stay was superb!!!
 I had such a good time right there, even though my days were a bit busy because we got to visit a lot of tourist attractions at once in four days.
 But thanks to Tourism Office of Surakarta and Swiss-Belinn Saripetojo for providing a comfortable Deluxe Twin Room for me and other travel bloggers who joined up with the trip.
 I experienced a good service from the staff, warm greeting every morning, tasty food for breakfast and dinner, room amenities that exceeded my expectation especially for the Wi-fi internet access which had a good speed for browsing, really helpful for me to get my tasks done in creating content for my travel blog during the trip.
 Are you looking for a good 3 Stars hotel in Solo?
 Then Swiss-Belinn Saripetojo will be the answer.
 This hotel is strategically located on Jl.
 Selamet Riyadi, the main avenue in the city and is only minutes to a lot of tourist attractions in Solo like Keraton Kasunanan, Kampung Batik Kauman,Pasar Klewer and Puro Mangkunegaraan.

-Since the city is recognized as one of the business center in Central Java and also it has a lot of tourist attractions, many hotels has decided to build their properties in Surakarta, so It won’t be so hard for you to find accommodations in here.
-Just klik HERE to see accommodations from the cheapest to the most expensive and luxurious 5 stars hotels in Solo.
+Since the city is recognized as one of the business centers in Central Java and also it has a lot of tourist attractions, many hotels have decided to build their properties in Surakarta, so It won’t be so hard for you to find accommodations in here.
+Just click HERE to see accommodations from the cheapest to the most expensive and luxurious 5 stars hotels in Solo.